drizmiz/macrodown/README.md

 Enhance your [pandoc](https://pandoc.org) markdown with macros enabled.

 Abbreviations are good.
-The pandoc extension `latex_macros` works good, but LaTeX definitions do not look good in markdown files.
+The pandoc extension `latex_macros` works well, but LaTeX definitions do not look good in markdown files.
 It does not support LaTeX arguments either.
 The already-exist pandoc filter [pandoc-abbreviations](https://github.com/scokobro/pandoc-abbreviations) needs a `+` that is unacceptable in math environments.

 **macrodown** is in development and currently covers nothing but this documentation.
-The syntax and usage described below is draft-only.
+The syntax and usage described below are draft-only.

 ## Syntax